Joshua vs Povetkin – Undercard results from Wembley Stadium

 In the fourth round, Price seemed to tire as Kuzmin unloaded more powerful body shots.
 Whilst the 35-year-old still attempted to throw heavy shots of his own, with mixed success.

-Kuzmin extended his record to 13-0 12KOs while Price’s second stoppage loss in as many fights marks the sixth such loss of his 28-fight career.
+Kuzmin extended his record to 13-0 12KOs.
+At the same time, Price’s second stoppage loss in as many fights marks the sixth such loss of his 28-fight career.

-In the opener, Shakram Giyasov overcame a slow first round to gradually wear Julio Laguna down.
+In the opener, Shakram Giyasov overcame a slow first round to wear Julio Laguna down gradually.

 After softening up Laguna in the second and third, the 2016 Olympic silver medalist came out with bad intentions in the fourth round.